About JP+

 Spreads

-Game-by-game spread picks from two tiers: Selection Engine (highest-conviction) and 5+ Point Edge.
+Game-by-game spread picks from the Selection Engine (highest-conviction bets).

 Game Totals